Call Back Request

 It is believed that there are a lot of symptoms to be seen from stress.
 You can easily identify Stress Symptoms.

 Mainly 3 types of Stress are there: These are the following:

 Imagine a situation, where you need not wake up early in the morning, need not go to work, you have to just sit idle on your bed.
-And eating your breakfast and enjoying your day and Night, after sometime boredom will affect you.
-I am attaching a diagram which indicates the relationship between the amount of stress and level of one’s performance.
+And eating your breakfast and enjoying your day and night, after some time boredom will affect you.
+I am attaching a diagram that indicates the relationship between the amount of stress and the level of one’s performance.

 So the relationship between stress and performance can be described by the inverted shaped curve.
 Everyone needs a certain amount of stress to deliver performance, for example- if a student has no strive for a good result, he/she will not give any effort in his/her study.
 Everyone has an optimum point where their performance is the best, but if stress increases beyond that point, the performance will start dipping.

 So, where the stress level and performance are directly proportional, that is called EUSTRESS and the opposite side is called DISTRESS where our performance and stress are inversely proportional, For example- imagine a student has the potential to get 70-75% marks in the examination if he/she has a strive for 80% marks, that can be achievable and that goal helps him/her to get a better result (eustress) but the same student set a goal to get 95% marks, that is an unrealistic goal which may lead him/her to distress.